Year of entry 2024

 You will learn statistical analysis techniques and their application to real data (eg survey data, countries’ statistical data) using statistical software.
 You will also write a dissertation in which you will analyse quantitative data to examine questions about politics, development or international relations.

-You are not required to have done Mathematics at A level.
-You will need to attain an overall grade of 2:1 in first year and a 2:1 in the Comparative Politics module.
+You are not required to have studied Mathematics at A level for this pathway.
+You will need to attain an overall grade of 2:1 in first year to qualify for the pathway.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.